Le passé composé: the Past Tense in French

 Example:

-À quelle heure es-tu sorti ce matin?What time did you leave this morning?
+À quelle heure es-tu sorti ce matin ?What time did you go out this morning?

-but: As-tu sorti les carottes du frigo hier soir?Did you take the carrots out of the fridge yesterday evening?
+As-tu sorti les carottes du frigo hier soir ?Did you take the carrots out of the fridge last night?

 Agreement of the participe passé

-• When a verb takes être as an auxiliary, the participle agrees in gender and number with the subject.
+• when a verb takes être as an auxiliary, the past participle has to agree in gender and number with the subject.

 Example: